 Dinko and Maria had five children: Andy, Tony, Katie, Pete and Dick.
 Each of Dinko’s four sons followed in their father’s footsteps and fished as well.

 It is an All-American story with the subsequent generations going onto college and into the modern workplace; teaching, computers, attorneys and so forth.

-Jim, son of Andy, Dinko’s eldest son, is the co-owner of Pure Alaska Salmon Company LLC, skipper of the 56 foot purse seine vessel, Marshal Tito, and is the only commercial fisherman left of Dinko’s grandchildren.
+Jim, son of Andy, Dinko’s eldest son, co-founder of Pure Alaska Salmon Company LLC, and skipper of the 56 foot purse seine vessel, Marshal Tito, was the only career commercial fisherman of Dinko’s grandchildren.

 We are proud to say that our children Nick, Andy and Katherine Zuanich continue in the tradition.

 * Delicious food images courtesy of Alaska Seafood Marketing Institute (ASMI)